 Ever since Christmas, I have been in small project mode.
 I just don’t want to take on another huge project right now even though I have a lot of big goals for this year.
 But I do have a lot to share!
 Today, I have a simple tutorial on getting a white washed look by layering paint.

-One of those goals is the guest bedroom.
-With a last name like Beach, you know at least one room has to have a beach theme (or is that a little too on the nose?)
 Many months ago, I picked up these cute oars for $3 from a local yard sale.
 Have you ever been in the store and thought to yourself, “OMG, That is EXACTLY what I have been looking for!…except it’s the wrong dang color!!”
 Happens to me all the time.
 Sometimes it’s fixable, and sometimes it’s not, and sometimes you don’t want to pay full price for something that needs fixing.
 However, for a $3 oar, yep, I’ll happily fix that!

 - Paint or stain the base color of your choice.
 Allow to dry completely unless you want some of it mixing into your wash and dulling the results.
+Stain may still mix a bit into chalk paint, but you will get an antiqued look.

 - Start by mixing 1 part water to 6 parts of white paint.